Title: The Hunger Games

 Impact of The Hunger Games

-The novel’s success led to a bestselling trilogy and a blockbuster film series, further expanding its influence.
+The success of the novel led to a bestselling trilogy and a blockbuster film series.

 Be the first to comment